cockpit-project/cockpit/doc/protocol.md

 -------------------

 DBus messages are encoded in JSON payloads by cockpit-web, and decoded in cockpit-bridge.
-The 'dbus-json1' and 'dbus-json2' protocols are deprecated and not documented.
+The 'dbus-json1' is deprecated.
+The 'dbus-json2' protocol is no longer supported.

 Additional "open" command options are needed to open a channel of this
 type: